 Hayek’s influence on Cato is profound.
-Two of Cato's first books were by Hayek: A Tiger by the Tail: The Keynesian Legacy of Inflation & Unemployment and Monetary Policy: Government as Generator of the “Business Cycle.”
-Perhaps more than any other intellectual in the twentieth century, Hayek has inspired Cato and its researchers to develop policies that ensure a free society.
-When Cato moved into its current location in 1992, its auditorium was named in Hayek’s honor.
+Hayek wrote two of the Cato Institute’s first books: A Tiger by the Tail: The Keynesian Legacy of Inflation and Unemployment and Monetary Policy: Government as Generator of the “Business Cycle.”
+Perhaps more than any other intellectual in the 20th century, Hayek inspired Cato and its researchers to develop policies that ensure a free society.
+In 1995, thanks to generous Sponsors, Cato’s auditorium was named in Hayek’s honor.

 For much of his life, Buchanan was an active partner with the Cato Institute.
-He spoke at numerous Cato events, including the 10th anniversary dinner in 1987 and its 1990 Russian conference, "Transition to Freedom: The New Soviet Challenge.”
+He spoke at numerous Cato events, including the 10th anniversary dinner in 1987 and Cato’s 1990 conference in Moscow, “Transition to Freedom: The New Soviet Challenge.”
 In addition, Buchanan often wrote for the Cato Journal.

 In addition to these three, a number of Nobel laureates have participated in Cato events or published work with Cato, including one noneconomist.
 Peruvian novelist Mario Vargas Llosa won the Nobel Prize in Literature in 2010 “for his cartography of structures of power and his trenchant images of the individual’s resistance, revolt, and defeat.”
 Vargas Llosa has spoken at numerous Cato events, most recently a Joseph K. McLaughlin Lecture in 2017, and his speeches and writing have appeared in a number of Cato publications, including the January/February 2003 issue of Cato Policy Report (“Why Does Latin America Fail?”).